kpraveenkumar19/gitlite/README.md

   GitLite
 </h1>

 GitLite is a simple tool to download a Git repository with single command.
-It focuses on a implementation of git client using [Git's Smart HTTP](https://git-scm.com/docs/http-protocol) in Java.
+It focuses on a implementation of git client using Git's Smart HTTP in Java.
 It’s simple, fast and aimed at basic use.
-It uses Git’s Smart HTTP protocol along with [Git object](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) handling under the hood and writes files directly without any ZIP downloads or extraction.
+It uses [Git's Smart HTTP Protocol](https://git-scm.com/docs/http-protocol) along with [Git object](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) handling under the hood and writes files directly without any ZIP downloads or extraction.

 ### Table of Contents
 - [Installation](#installation)